Akashmahour/CollegeNotificationSystem/README.md

 Teacher_uuids (list of teachers they want to get notifications from.
 This is the uuid of the teacher from the previous endpoint)

-Integrate Google Authentication (OAuth).
-You can use the SDK available for each platform.

 Role based access control (Authorisation)

 Only users with role admin can manage teachers.